 After consuming heroin, your heart function and breathing often decline, which can lead to dangerous consequences.
 This situation can be fatal as an individual may experience a coma.

 The consequences of heroin abuse can be severe.
 Apart from mental health issues and physical effects, it can lead to broken families and a lack of social interaction with the members of society.
-If you or your loved ones get to this stage, seek a heroin addiction treatment program in OH for prompt medical attention.
+If you or your loved ones get to this stage, seek a heroin addiction treatment program in Ohio for prompt medical attention.

 However, these are only short-term effects; there are several long-term effects of heroin abuse to be aware of, including: